ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/getting_started.md

 Please follow following steps to use the theme.

-## 1. Use template of fork the example repository
+## 1. Use template or fork the example repository

 Go to the [example repository](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme-example).
 Click on the `Use this template` button or the `Fork` on the top right, to create a new repository with this template.